Skip to content

 Discovering Indirect Injection Vulnerabilities in Your Agent

-Indirect prompt injection exploits the absence of privilege separation in transformer attention: the model cannot distinguish operator instructions from attacker-controlled retrieved content.
-Standard testing misses this surface.
+Indirect injection exploits transformer attention's lack of privilege separation: the model cannot tell operator instructions from attacker-controlled retrieved content.
+Standard testing misses it.

-Indirect prompt injection embeds malicious instructions in external data the agent retrieves — a web page, a repo file, an API response.
-Transformer attention is flat: no privilege boundary separates operator instructions from retrieved content.
-Attacker text competes on equal terms with the system prompt and wins when phrased authoritatively.
+Indirect prompt injection hides malicious instructions in external data the agent retrieves — a web page, a repo file, an API response.
+Transformer attention is flat.
+No privilege boundary separates operator instructions from retrieved content.
+Attacker text competes on equal terms with the system prompt, and it wins when phrased authoritatively.

-Testing in clean environments.
+They test in clean environments.
 Evaluation uses curated inputs.
-Indirect injection arrives through retrieval paths tests rarely exercise — a README, a search result, a database record.
+Indirect injection arrives through retrieval paths that tests rarely exercise — a README, a search result, a database record.

-Treating system prompt instructions as security controls.
+They treat system prompt instructions as security controls.
 "Ignore external instructions" is a preference, not a control.
-A meta-analysis of 78 studies found adaptive attacks exceed 85% success against state-of-the-art defenses.
+A meta-analysis of 78 studies found that adaptive attacks exceed 85% success against the best current defenses.
 (Maloyan and Namiot, 2026)

-Confusing capability with safety.
-Normal-operation correctness says nothing about behavior under adversarial input.
+They confuse capability with safety.
+Correct behavior in normal operation says nothing about behavior under adversarial input.
 Helpfulness and injection resistance are independent.

-Every external data source is a potential injection vector.
+Every external data source is a possible injection vector.
 Tool-Invocation Attack Surface in Coding Agents covers MCP-specific vectors.

 Retrieval path Payload location